Excursions (Barber): I. Un poco allegro

-Movement II
+II.
+In slow blues tempo

-The second movement, entitled ‘In slow blues tempo,’ encapsulates the popular American idiom, a “rich and elegant blues.”
-Barber uses “conventional harmonic progressions and melodic and rhythmic features associated with blues” to continue the overarching idea of the American idiom within classic form.
+The second movement, entitled 'In slow blues tempo,' encapsulates the popular American idiom, a "rich and elegant blues."
+Barber uses "conventional harmonic progressions and melodic and rhythmic features associated with blues" to continue the overarching idea of the American idiom within classic form.

 Movement II contains four twelve-bar phrases that utilize harmonies very similar to movement I. Russell Friedewald was the first individual to formally analyze this set of Excursions in 1957.
-His explanation for this movement is the clearest: “the second in this set, a rich and elegant blues, is divided into four twelve-measure sections, each being improvisatory in nature.”
+His explanation for this movement is the clearest: "the second in this set, a rich and elegant blues, is divided into four twelve-measure sections, each being improvisatory in nature."

-As previously mentioned, this movement is what New Grove calls “twelve-bar blues.”
+As previously mentioned, this movement is what New Grove calls "twelve-bar blues."

 As the blues was created largely by musicians who had little education and scarcely any of whom could read music, improvisation, both verbal and musical, was an essential part of it...
 To facilitate improvisation a number of patterns evolved, of which the most familiar is the Twelve-bar blues.

 The typical harmonic structure of Blues, as identified by New Grove, is the twelve-bar blues.

 Because blues is based on improvisation, having a common and familiar chord progression lends itself to an easier improvisation.
 Not every blues progression is exactly the same, but this one in particular is very common, and Barber uses this progression almost exactly.
 What ties this movement with the first is the harmonic progression.
-The boogie-woogie, which is “a style of piano blues,” also contains the chord progression I-IV-I-V-I.
+The boogie-woogie, which is "a style of piano blues," also contains the chord progression I-IV-I-V-I.

 Each large phrase of a twelve-bar blues is broken up into three sub-phrases consisting of four measures each.
 In the third sub-phrase, the third measure contains two harmonic possibilities.
 In the first and third twelve-bar phrases of Barber's movement, the subdominant harmony (C) occurs after the dominant harmony (D); however, in the second and fourth twelve-bar phrases, the subdominant does not occur, but rather the tonic appears.
 The harmonic movement from V → IV → I, creating a plagal-type of cadence, is weaker than the V → V → I movement.
 When Barber uses this type of movement in the last 12-bar phrase, it creates a strong closing gesture.
 This is one way in which Barber strays from the typical twelve-bar blues form.